Fluticasone/vilanterol (By breathing)

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Changes in skin color, dark freckles, cold feeling, weakness, tiredness, nausea, vomiting, weight loss
+- Changes in skin color, dark freckles, weakness, tiredness, nausea, vomiting, weight loss

 - Chest pain